aeldarex/react-redux-driver/README.md

 ### Using the Actions

-To use the actions, add them to your component's react-redux connect just like you would a custom dispatch function.
+To use the actions, add them to your component's mapDispatchToProps.

 ```javascript
 import { connect } from 'react-redux';